Sun Jun 16

 The easy run down from Bucharest on the motorway, into Mangalia by the afternoon.
 A few frames around the lodging as we arrived and settled - the holiday officially begun, at the slowest possible pace.

-Thirteen days, 106 photos, the lowest photo density of any long trip
+Six days, 95 photos, the lowest density of any week-long trip

-Read from 106 photo timestamps across the Mangalia / 2 Mai / Vama Veche coastline and two interior detours over 13 days.
+Read from 95 photo timestamps and one short tracked walk across the Mangalia, 2 Mai, and Vama Veche coastline over six days.

-Nearly two weeks on Romania’s deep-south Black Sea coast in mid-June 2019, and by a wide margin the least-photographed long trip we’ve ever taken - days at a time go by with the camera never coming out.
-We based ourselves at Mangalia, the southernmost of the big Romanian resorts, and drifted south on several days to 2 Mai and Vama Veche, the famously low-key, bohemian cove villages that have spent decades resisting the resorts.
-The one day that really stands out is a Saturday at those coves, the trip’s only properly tourist-feeling outing.
-Everything else is the long, deliberate quiet of a beach stay that came to rest.
+Six days on Romania’s deep-south Black Sea coast in mid-June 2019, and by a wide margin the least-photographed week-long trip we’ve ever taken - days at a time go by with the camera barely coming out.
+We based ourselves at Mangalia, the southernmost of the big Romanian resorts, and on the Friday drifted south to 2 Mai and Vama Veche, the famously low-key cove villages that have spent decades resisting the resort buildout.
+That single Friday produced more than half the trip’s frames; the other five days are the long, deliberate quiet of a beach stay that came to rest.

 The easy run down from Bucharest on the motorway, into Mangalia by the afternoon.
 A few frames around the lodging as we arrived and settled - the holiday officially begun, at the slowest possible pace.